 Other Year-round Birding Opportunities: For additional birding opportunities check out the Illinois Birding Calendar at

-The coming months are the time to see late fall and early winter birds.
+This month is the time to see winter birds, especially waterfowl, raptors and owls, and many other species are only seen this time of year.
 We are offering a variety of field trips, including mid-week trips.
 There are opportunities for all types of birders to participate and enjoy the season.
 There is special support for new birders on some trips.

 Situations can sometimes change, please check our DBC website www.dupagebirding.org for the latest status information.
 Participants are welcome to contact the leader if they have any questions.
 Our field trip leaders can help you find the trip’s starting location if you need additional directions.